alopezrivera/rl_and_scp_for_verifiable_mrto/content/_index.md

 # Mission

-OSSIE is a modular Orbit Transfer Vehicle by [UARX Space](https://www.uarx.com), designed to deliver multiple payloads—including PocketQubes, CubeSats, and small satellites—to Low Earth Orbit.
-It operates using four [Dawn Aerospace](https://www.dawnaerospace.com) B20 bi-propellant thrusters, constrained to multiple-revolution transfers with up to two impulses per orbit due to duty-cycle limitations.
-The mission involves minimizing fuel consumption while accounting for multi-revolution impulsive maneuvers under perturbations, the impact of mass deployment sequence on propellant usage, and constraints on insertion and decommissioning orbits.
+Orbit Solutions to Simplify Injection and Exploration (OSSIE) is a modular Orbit Transfer Vehicle by [UARX Space](https://www.uarx.com), designed to deliver multiple payloads—including PocketQubes, CubeSats, and small satellites—to Low Earth Orbit.
+It operates using four [Dawn Aerospace](https://www.dawnaerospace.com) B20 bi-propellant thrusters, and is capable of multi-revolution impulsive manoeuvers.
+In this work we present the guidance system developed for OSSIE.
+The goal of the guidance system is to determine strictly feasible trajectories that minimize fuel consumption for multiple payload deployment missions, accounting for all factors that impact trajectory feasibility and cost.
+Most importantly: gravity gradient perturbations, the impact of mass deployment sequence on propellant usage, and constraints on insertion and decommissioning orbits.

-{{< figure src="media/OSSIE.png" alt="UARX Space OSSIE Orbit Transfer Vehicle" caption="UARX Space OSSIE Orbit Transfer Vehicle." class="half-width-image" >}}
+{{< figure src="media/OSSIE.png" alt="UARX Space OSSIE Orbit Transfer Vehicle" caption="UARX Space OSSIE Orbit Transfer Vehicle.
+Refer to the [official UARX Space OSSIE information page](https://www.uarx.com/projects/ossie.php) for up to date information and commercial operations.
+Credit: UARX Space." width=0.5 >}}

-# Solution framework
+# Guidance Framework

 We propose a modular solver architecture with a three-stage pipeline: heuristic optimization, trajectory re-optimization, and verification.
 The heuristic optimization stage determines optimal target sequences, integrating arbitrary hand-crafted and advanced solvers—exact or learned—through distance-based permutation sampling.
 The trajectory re-optimization stage refines these sequences to generate feasible and near-optimal trajectories, and the verification stage ensures compliance with mission requirements.